 Jobs Saved: A job may be counted as saved if the NMSBDC Network has provided counseling and/or training to a client of an action they need to take or not take to avoid negative business impact and the client follows the advice.
-A job may be counted as saved if the small business received direct SBDC assistance and therefore the client will not have to: lay off positions, temporarily or permanently; move out of the NMSBDC Network Service Center's Designated Service Area; close business or declare bankruptcy.
 In situations where the business is closing, but the NMSBDC Network assists the owner in selling the company or the buyer in purchasing the company then the positions that continue to exist may be counted as jobs saved but only on one side of the transaction.
 The business must be a small business as defined by the SBA, meet the definition of an NMSBDC Program client, complete a Client Growth Assessment signifying that NMSBDC Network's assistance has resulted in job(s) saved and a Jobs Saved milestone must be entered in Neoserra.
 Detailed counseling notes must support all economic impact that is claimed.
 A job may only be counted as saved once within each State Fiscal Year.
 It is important to understand that the "Job Saved" milestone is unique to the NMSBDC Program and is not related in any way to the SBA "Job Retained" data element found in Neoserra.